MartinEesmaa/VVCEasy/README.md

 Note to Apple Mac OS and Linux users: Command with `./vvencapp`

-Optional Windows users using Windows Powershell: Command with `.\vvencapp`
+Optional Windows users using Windows PowerShell: Command with `.\vvencapp`

 Encode with VVENC (Best settings (lossless only of Y4M, Raw and Uncompressed video files), replace video size (-s), framerate (-r) and maximize threads of your cores (--threads), example) (Minimum loss quality) If you want true lossless video, use FFV1 latest version 3.4.
 ```